rskTech/certified-kubernetes-administrator/Pod/Declarative Way/README.md

 # Practical Questions on Pod Creation

 ## Introduction
-This readme file provides step-by-step instructions for the practical questions on pod creation covered in the YouTube video [https://youtu.be/1ljs7rUGsJM].
-Each question focuses on a specific task related to creating and managing pods using Kubernetes.
+This readme file provides step-by-step instructions for the practical questions on pod creation Each question focuses on a specific task related to creating and managing pods using Kubernetes.
 Follow the instructions below to perform each task and gain hands-on experience with pod creation.

 ### Question 1: Create a Pod with Image Nginx using Declarative Way
 Create a YAML file named pod.yaml with the following content: